 GEOGRAPHY & SCIENCE: LIFE ON THE REEF

-View our ocean world with the help of NASA images and our amazing 3D magic planet.
-Then take a closer look at one special ocean habitat the coral reef.
-In this multi-activity workshop pupils investigate the location of reefs, the coral animal itself and explore the relationship between species who make the reef their home.
+View our ocean world with the help of NASA images and our amazing digital globe.
+Then take a closer look at one special ocean habitat – the coral reef.
+In this multi-activity workshop pupils investigate the location of reefs, the coral animal itself and explores the relationship between species who make the reef their home.’

 GEOGRAPHY: A TALE OF TWO RIVERS

 Take a walk along the rivers – yes, we do have two!
 The Deep is sited at the confluence of the Hull and Humber, making it a perfect place to investigate rivers.
-This session looks at how rivers and tides affect people and the landscape, and how we use and manage rivers.
+This session looks at how rivers and tides affect people, landscape and how we use and manage rivers.
 It includes a guided walk round the exterior of The Deep (weather permitting), plus a short presentation.BOOK YOUR SCHOOL TRIP - CALL 01482 381000 OR CLICK HERE TO EMAIL US